Not currently accepting patients

 About me

-Daniel B. Nelson, MD, MPP is a primary care internal medicine physician and assistant professor of medicine in the Division of General Internal Medicine at Oregon Health & Science University.
-Dr. Nelson's research centers on health insurance coverage for low income and vulnerable populations in the United States, with a special focus on the administrative burdens faced by those eligible for Medicaid.
+Daniel B. Nelson, M.D., MPP, is a primary care internal medicine doctor and assistant professor of medicine in the Division of General Internal Medicine at Oregon Health & Science University.
+Dr. Nelson's research centers on health insurance coverage for low-income and vulnerable populations in the United States, with a special focus on the administrative burdens faced by those eligible for Medicaid.

-Dr. Nelson received a bachelor in science degree in microbiology from Brigham Young University.
-He received a medical degree from the University of Michigan Medical School and a masters' degree in public policy from the Harvard University Kennedy School of Government.
+Dr. Nelson received a Bachelor of Science in microbiology from Brigham Young University.
+He received a medical degree from the University of Michigan Medical School and a master's degree in public policy from the Harvard University Kennedy School of Government.
 After completing clinical training in the Brigham and Women's Hospital/Atrius Health primary care internal medicine residency program, he was a general internal medicine fellow in the Department of Population Medicine at Harvard Medical School.
-He is board certified in internal medicine.
+He is board-certified in internal medicine.

 He says of his approach to patient care: "I enjoy developing relationships with patients over time.
 I sincerely appreciate them welcoming me—in a small way—into their lives to help care for their health."